sukibaby/itgmania-on-gentoo-guide/README.md

 Under `Power management and ACPI options -->`, look for `CPU Frequency Scaling`.
 Inside there, set the `Default CPUFreq governor` to `performance`.

+Finally, rebuild the kernel with `sudo emerge --ask sys-kernel/gentoo-kernel` and ensure grub is up to date with `grub-mkconfig -o /boot/grub/grub.cfg`.

 --------

 You can now clone ITGmania and build it.